 Top tip

-You can make the filling in advance and store it in the fridge.
+You can make the filling for ricotta cannoli in advance and store it in the fridge.
 Assemble the pastries just before serving by piping the filing into the shells.

 Hint: Pipe your cannoli just before serving.

-Here are a few ways to make your Italian Ricotta Cannoli a little different and unique:
+Here are a few ways to make your Italian cannoli recipe a little different and unique:

 - Candied Fruit - replace chocolate chips with candied fruit